griftt/jscheme/README.md

 a Lisp interpreter written by Rich Hickey and targeting the Microsoft CLR.

-dotLisp design ideas were borrowed from [Jscheme-2002](http://jscheme.sourceforge.net/jscheme/main.html) (as stated on the dotLisp main project homepage), sharing part of the code at first and ending up being completely rewritten at the end.
+dotLisp design ideas were borrowed from [Jscheme-2002](http://jscheme.sourceforge.net/jscheme/main.html) (as stated on the dotLisp main project homepagthe code at first and ending up being completely rewritten at the end.

 Jscheme 2002 (as I call it to distinguish it from its predecessor) is the "enterprise version" the original prototype